 A slowly draining system signaling time for cleaning is a common indicator of root problems.
 If gurgling sounds are coming from your toilet bowl, it may be a sign that there is root blockage in your drain pipes.
 We use a special hydro jetting service to clear these types of blockages.

 If the shower or sink drains slowly, even after they have been cleaned out, it is a possible sign of root blockage.
 Not every issue means there are tree root problems, and many clogs can be resolved by using a plumber’s snake.
 If this problem goes unattended, it may lead to water backing up into your home, which can cause costly water damage or burst pipes.
 Conversely, if you notice drainage issues suddenly disappearing, a thorough yard inspection may reveal wet areas around sewer laterals that are the result of collapsed pipes.

 Check out this video of a sewer camera that shows tree roots present in the drain:

 2:45: You can see tree roots beginning to cause damage around this mark.
 This is what it looks like early on as roots find and seek water.

 3:54: You can observe just how destructive tree roots become and why when unchecked, they can severely damage your sewer drain.
-Leaving these unattended can lead to overspending on 24/7 drainage repairs.

 How to Protect Your Pipes

-To prevent major blockage and unforeseen expenses, schedule a regular cleaning of your sewer lateral pipe from All Masters Plumbing today.
+To prevent major blockage and unforeseen expenses, schedule regular cleanings of your sewer lateral pipe from All Masters Plumbing today.
 Our professionals will inspect your entire underground pipe system to ensure that no damage is occurring and take the necessary precautionary steps to keep your pipes safe, and your wallet happy!